user82304z7x/cloudflare-docs/src/content/docs/logs/reference/log-fields/zone/http_requests.md

 Type: `int`

-Amount of time in microseconds spent executing a worker, if any.
+Amount of time in microseconds spent executing a Worker, if any.

 ## WorkerScriptName

 Type: `string`

-The worker script name that made the request.
+The Worker script name that made the request.

 ## WorkerStatus

 Type: `string`

-Status returned from worker daemon.
+Status returned from Worker daemon.

 ## WorkerSubrequest

 Type: `bool`

-Whether or not this request was a worker subrequest.
+Whether or not this request was a Worker subrequest.

 ## WorkerSubrequestCount

 Type: `int`

-Number of subrequests issued by a worker when handling this request.
+Number of subrequests issued by a Worker when handling this request.

 ## WorkerWallTimeUs